Jocelyn Wildenstein Has Misplaced $250k Worth Of Jewelry That Belongs To A Store

-“Catwoman” Jocelyn Wildenstein is at it again and running into financial difficulties and the law is getting involved.
+“Catwoman” Jocelyn Wildenstein is at it again and running into financial difficulties.
+This time, the law is getting involved.
 Wildenstein who is trying to file for bankruptcy has now misplaced jewelry she hasn’t paid for.

 RadarOnline says that Regal Jewelry and Gift Shop gave Wildenstein $250k worth of jewels in exchange for post-dated checks totaling the full amount.
 But after the first check bounced, the store demanded that the jewelry is returned.
 The set that Wildenstein received with diamonds and emeralds was a necklace, earrings, a bracelet, and a ring.

-But the woman dubbed “Catwoman” says that she doesn’t know where the jewels are at this time, and she would ask her fiance.
-Lloyd Klein.
+But the woman dubbed “Catwoman” says that she doesn’t know where the jewels are at this time, and she would ask her fiance Lloyd Klein.
 But Klein has not commented, and Regal has now added its name to the list of creditors on Wildenstein’s bankruptcy case.

-Just last month, Jocelyn Wildenstein filed her bankruptcy paperwork, claiming that despite living in a Trump World Tower condominium, she was living on $900 a month she receives from Social Security, says PageSix.
+Just last month, Jocelyn Wildenstein filed her bankruptcy paperwork.
+According to PageSix, as previously reported by The Inquisitr, she claimed that despite living in a Trump World Tower condominium, she was living on $900 a month which she receives from Social Security.
 This is puzzling a lot of people who know Wildenstein because she received $2 billion in a divorce settlement in 1999 from her former husband, Alec Wildenstein.
 Wildenstein says that her bank account is empty, and she is relying heavily on friends to get along.

 ‘Catwoman’ Jocelyn Wildenstein Allegedly Accused Of Losing 250k Worth Of Jewels https://t.co/7B1HTBkwCV pic.twitter.com/S0gIXyKClx